Types of communication

 Online vs offline communication

-Today, most people communicate and form social ties using a combination of these two types, and the implications of such a mixed communication model on our social interactions are still not fully understood.
+However, the implications of such a mixed communication model on our social interactions are still not fully understood.

-In their paper, “Two social lives: How differences between online and offline interaction influence social outcomes”, Alicea Lieberman and Juliana Schroeder have explored the structural differences between these two types of communication, as well as how online engagement affects offline interactions.
+In their paper, Two social lives: How differences between online and offline interaction influence social outcomes, Alicea Lieberman and Juliana Schroeder have explored the structural differences between these two types of communication, as well as how online engagement affects offline interactions.

 Structural differences between online and offline communication

-- Nonverbal cues — Most online platforms, especially text-based ones, don’t transmit visual, auditory, and other nonverbal cues.
+- Nonverbal cues.
+Most online platforms, especially text-based ones, don’t transmit visual, auditory, and other nonverbal cues.
 Even video conferencing platforms lack at least some cues, e.g. touch, the physical space between interlocutors, movement, etc.

-- Anonymity — People can anonymously observe others, browse their profiles, and read their comments online, thus forming opinions about them even before formally meeting them.
+- Anonymity.
+People can anonymously observe others, browse their profiles, and read their comments online, thus forming opinions about them even before formally meeting them.

-- Distribution of content — Unlike in a physical space, online platforms allow people to reach unlimited audiences and share content with a large number of people quickly and simultaneously.
+- Distribution of content.
+Unlike in a physical space, online platforms allow people to reach unlimited audiences and share content with a large number of people quickly and simultaneously.

-- Forming and maintaining social ties — Online communication technology erases geographical barriers and allows millions of people worldwide to communicate with ease.
+- Forming and maintaining social ties.
+Online communication technology erases geographical barriers and allows millions of people worldwide to communicate with ease.

 Types of online communication